Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Emergence of the gravitational interaction

-We have defined in this expression the matter Hamiltonian as precisely the piece which is not $1$-Lipschitz.
-This is according with the idea that matter (including gauge interactions) is quantized.
-If matter is quantized, the spacetime distribution of energy, by definition, is presented in the form of quantum packets, which is a form of non-regular distribution.
+The {\it matter Hamiltonian} is defined in this expression by the piece of the Hamiltonian operator which is not $1$-Lipschitz.
+This is consistent with the idea that matter (including gauge interactions) is {\it quantum matter}, in the sense that it is appropriately described by quantum models where the wave function is an effective description of the processes happening during the ergodic regime of the $U_t$ interaction and their interactions by quantum interactions of the form specified in {\it Definition} \ref{quantumclassicalinteraction}.

-This type of decomposition is not unique and also it is not evident that it exists.
-However, one can obtain a characterization that allows for such type of decompositions, if we adopt several additional assumptions.
-In particular, let us assume that the classical Hamiltonian function \eqref{randershamiltoniant} is $\mathcal{C}^2$-smooth in the variables $(x,y,p_x,p_y)$.
-In this case, we can prove the following \begin{lema} Let $H_t:T^*TM\to \mathbb{R}$ be a $\mathcal{C}^2$-smooth Randers Hamiltonian function \eqref{randershamiltoniant2}.
-Then there exists a compact domain $K\subset\,TM$ where $H|_K$ is $1$-Lipschitz. \end{lema} \begin{proof} By Taylor's expansion up to second order one has
+In general the decomposition \eqref{decompositionoftheHamiltonianHt} is not unique and it is not evident even its existence.
+However, if additional assumptions on the regularity of the Hamiltonian \eqref{RandersHamiltonian} are adopted, then it is possible to establish for such type of decomposition.
+Let us consider the classical dynamical version of Hamilton-Randers theory as described in chapter \ref{chapter on classical dynamics Hamilton Randers}.
+In particular, we have that \begin{lema} Let $H_t:T^*TM\to \mathbb{R}$ be a $\mathcal{C}^2$-smooth Randers Hamiltonian function \eqref{RandersHamiltonian}.
+Then there exists a compact domain $K'\subset\,T^*TM$ such that the restriction $H|_{K'}$ is $1$-Lipschitz continuous. \end{lema} The domain $K'$ is contained in the meta-stable domain ${\bf D}_0$.
+We will not make conceptual difference between $K'$ and ${\bf D}_0$. \begin{proof} By Taylor's expansion at the point $(\xi,\chi)\in T^*TM$ up to second order one obtains the expressions